tizoc/ocaml-interop/README.md

 There is no need to keep values that are used immediately without any calls into the OCaml runtime in-between their allocation and use.

+#### Rule 3) Liveness and scope of OCaml values

-**Rule 3**: OCaml values that are the result of an allocation by the OCaml runtime cannot escape the `ocaml_frame!` block inside which they where created.
+OCaml values that are the result of an allocation by the OCaml runtime cannot escape the `ocaml_frame!` block inside which they where created.
 This is enforced by Rust's borrow checker.

 Example: